aurelion314/pysurrealdb/README.md

 ```

 This project is a work in progress.
-Please email aurelion314@gmail.com if you have any questions or feedback.
+Questions and feedback are welcome!
+Please create an issue or use the gitter chat link at the top.
 Thanks!